-I am a journalist in Brooklyn, New York and originally from Chennai, India.
+I am a journalist in Brooklyn, New York, and originally from Chennai, India.
 I recently graduated from New York University with an MFA in Literary Reportage.
+Currently, I'm an editorial intern at The New Republic doing all things fact-checking and writing.

 My work has appeared in The Guardian, Deutsche Welle TV, CNN, The Washington Post, China Global Television Network, The Financial Times, The Wire, Scroll.in, Firstpost, The Hindu, The Hindu Business Line, Hindustan Times, and The News Minute.
 I am also a recipient of the LAADLI Award for Gender Sensitivity 2015-2016 and the Mumbai Press Club RedInk award 2018 Special Mention.